 A candidate may have a poll watcher at each polling place on election day and during early voting.
 Poll watchers may also attend absentee ballot processing and the counting and tabulation of ballots.
 Poll watchers are persons who observe the election process and can challenge the eligibility of voters at the polls on behalf of candidates, political parties and groups with an interest in measures on the ballot.
-The poll watcher authorization form is found in this book and must be filed with the county clerk.
+Poll watchers must have completed an on-line training course approved and administered by the State Board of Election Commissioners.
+A poll watcher authorization form, found in this book, must be filed with the county clerk.
 Poll watchers must present the poll watcher authorization form when entering the polling place.
 A candidate may designate the poll watcher to attend one or more polls during the election.
 However, a candidate may have only one poll watcher in a poll at any given time.
 In order to avoid delays, candidates should process poll watcher forms with the county clerk before election day.
-[A.C.A. §7-5-312]
+[A.C.A. §7-5-312 as amended by Act 444 of 2023]